Zemaneh-Yosef/royzmanimwebsite/_includes/printcal/differences.md

 ###### Plag Haminḥa

-In addition to the GR"A's Plag Haminḥa (held by Maran Ovadia in Halichot Olam & R' David in Halacha Berura), we offer the time for Plag Haminḥa according to R' Yitzhak Yosef & R' Avraham Yosef.
+In addition to the GR"A's Plag Haminḥa (held by Maran Ovadia in Halichot Olam & R' David in Halacha Berura), we offer the time for Plag Haminḥa according to R' Yitzḥak Yosef & R' Avraham Yosef.
 This retains the GR"A's seasonal minutes while counting backwards from the Geonic nightfall (which as established above is 13 ½ minutes after sunset).

 ###### Tekufot